Note that the following process applies to Quotes, Estimates, Proforma Invoices and Sales Orders.

 SO = Sales Order

-Once you are ready to process a quote, click on the drop-down list to the right of the quote and select Mark Complete.
-This will move it onto the Complete tab and will allow the quote to be emailed to the customer.
+Once you are ready to process a quote, click on the drop-down list under the Options column and select Mark Complete.
+This will move it into the Complete tab and will allow the quote to be emailed to the customer.

 Click on the Complete tab.

-Email completed quotes to customers by clicking drop-down list beside the quote and selecting Email.
+You are able to email completed quotes to customers by clicking drop-down list under the Options column for the relevant quote and selecting Email.

 By default, the email will include a link to the customer statement.
 The customer can select whether to accept or reject the quote on this customer statement link.
 Alternatively, this can be done manually by clicking on the drop-down list beside the quote and selecting either Mark Accept or Mark Rejected.